 In 2012 and 2013 with great thanks to a funding grant from the Western Canada Turfgrass Association (2012) and staff time donated by LaHawk Ltd and Wise Wildlife Control (2012 and 2013), we were able to mark geese wtih leg bands.
 The leg band data will be used to help us better understand questions on local movements and nesting patterns of geese.
 They will also contribute to our understanding of population size and survival.
 We captured geese during our "goose-round-ups" in ...

 Post-nesting ground surveys are conducted during June to identify areas that may have been missed during the addling season.
-In addition, we use the population data to estimate what percentage of the population is comprised of goslings.
-In 2007 approximately 14% of the population were goslings.
-In 2008 and 2009 the levels were approximately 18% and 8% respectively.
-In 2010 and 2011 the levels were approximately 14% and 11%.
-These numbers are well below levels normally ...
+We also use the data to estimate what percentage of the population is comprised of goslings.
+In 2014 this number was 9.5%.
+This is well below levels normally seen in an urban goose population (up to 50% or more!); however, we know we are still missing nests, which can only be found and addled if reported and we have ...